quartzbio/quartzbio-python/docs-source/source/expressions.md

 ## Overview

 Expressions on the QuartzBio Enterprise Data Platform (EDP) are Python-like formulas that can be used to pull data from datasets, calculate statistics, or run advanced algorithms.
-They are typically used when transforming datasets but have many other uses such as building web application widgets, pulling EDP data into Excel or Google Sheets, and augmenting databases outside EDP.
-Expressions are also referred to as Python “one-liners” but can be used in both the Python and R client libraries for EDP (note: the client libraries are currently named "quartzbio").
+They are typically used when transforming datasets but have many other uses such as `building web application widgets`, `pulling EDP data into Excel` or `Google Sheets`, and `augmenting databases outside EDP`.
+Expressions are also referred to as Python “one-liners” but can be used in both the Python and R client libraries for EDP.
 Expressions may also be evaluated in the EDP UI for data discovery and data transformation.
-Expressions are an advanced topic and this article is recommended for users who have reviewed the series of Quick Start Guides for programmatic use of the EDP, starting with [EDP Programmatic Guide - Access and Search](https://quartzbio.freshdesk.com/en/support/solutions/articles/73000608178).
+Expressions are an advanced topic and this article is recommended for users who have reviewed the series of **Quick Start Guides** for programmatic use of the EDP, starting with [EDP Programmatic Guide - Access and Search](https://quartzbio.freshdesk.com/en/support/solutions/articles/73000608178).

 ## Expression Syntax